prisms-center/Fatigue/applications/generate_simple_microstructure/README.md

   ## Notes for use with the generate_microstructures.py script and PRISMS-Fatigue

-  Once the .json file creates the other microstructure files, the [generate_microstructures.py](https://github.com/prisms-center/Fatigue/blob/main/src/generate_microstructures.py) script can be used to create the necessary post-processing files for FIP volume averaging.
+  Once the .json pipeline creates the other microstructure files, the [generate_microstructures.py](https://github.com/prisms-center/Fatigue/blob/main/src/generate_microstructures.py) script can be used to create the necessary post-processing files for Fatigue Indicator Parameter (FIP) volume averaging.

   The unique settings for the [generate_microstructures.py](https://github.com/prisms-center/Fatigue/blob/main/src/generate_microstructures.py) script to use with the microstructure files generated above are shown below.